jmagly/kinoo-tha/README.md

 ### Error Handling

-* Your solution should gracefully handle any potential errors, such as malformed CSV data or data type mismatches.
+Your solution should gracefully handle any potential errors, such as malformed CSV data or data type mismatches.

-* Implement validation checks to ensure the integrity of the transformed data.
-* Provide appropriate error messages or logging for any issues encountered during the transformation process.
+It can simply skip any lines that could possibly cause errors.
+Log a message to the console.

 ### Performance Considerations

-* The solution should be efficient and capable of handling large CSV files with minimal performance degradation.
-* Document any assumptions made about the size of the data or performance trade-offs.
+Please feel free to document any assumptions made about the size of the data or performance trade-offs.
+Or any questions or optimizations you have on possible ways to handle this differently.

 ### Code Requirements

 * Your solution can be implemented using C# and .NET Core.
 You can also use any other language or tool that you feel can accomplish the same goal in a clearer manor.
 Please be ready to explain why you chose the language and solution that you did though.
 Acceptable languages or tools would include, but are not limited to: JavaScript, TypeScript, Ruby, Python, jq.
-* The code should be well-organized, modular, and follow best practices for software development (e.g., SOLID principles, appropriate use of design patterns).
 * Include comments and documentation to explain your code and the decisions you made.

 ### Deliverables